Like anything in this world, a Website isnt something you have to have professionally made

 Most Web logs, or blogs, on the Internet today are DIY operations utilizing one of several user-friendly blogging tools available to anyone in cyberspace.
 Some of these tools are free, some cost a bit, and for the most part they are easy to use.
 Some, like Blogger, work with an optional WYSYWIG interface that lets you type as if you were using a standard word processor (you can bypass this and type plain text and use your own HTML code too) and display the blog in one of several available pre-built template designs.
 Such blogs are typically hosted by the blog service, requiring no extra hosting or domain accounts.
 These are great for people who dont want to mess with the look and feel of a blog but just want something simple that lets them post away at their whim.

 PHP is remarkable in a number of ways, starting with its origins.
 Initially created as a way to expand on what normal HTML code can do with forms and databases, the nascent language was called Personal Home Page & Form Interpreter.
-As more users started playing with it, PHP evolved and grew over the years into a far more robust programming language, and in 1997 was given the recursive backronym PHP Hypertext Processor (the grammar nerd in me wants to know if the initial PHP in that is still an acronym for Personal Home Page).
+As more users started playing with it, PHP evolved and grew over the years into a far more robust programming language, and in 1997 was given the recursive backronym PHP Hypertext Processor (the grammar nerd in me wants to know if the initial PHP in that is still an initialism for Personal Home Page).

 PHP is a server-side scripting language, meaning it does all its work before leaving the server and heading to your computers Web browser.
 It allows for integration of Web pages with MySql databases and is the platform most content management systems are written in.
 At a simpler level, PHP allows repetitive HTML code to be written only once and then called for remotely from different PHP files, which is great for maintaining a structure and theme across the breadth of a site.
 It also handles all the mathematic and variable-based functions you might need in a scripting language and all sorts of other things.
 A highly valuable and versatile part of many Web projects.